IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

     5. Open the **1-model-training-with-factsheets** notebook.
     6. Since the notebook is in read-only mode, click the **Edit** icon to place the notebook in edit mode.
     7. Under the **Provide your IBM Cloud API key** section, you need to pass your credentials to the Watson Machine Learning API using an API key.
 If you don't already have a saved API key, follow the instructions in notebook to create an API key.
-    8. Update ibmcloud_api_key = ‘’ with your API key
+    8. Update ibmcloud_api_key = ‘’ with your API key.
     9. To run all the cells in the notebook, click **Cell > Run All**.
 Alternatively, you can run the notebook cell by cell if you want to explore each cell and its output.
     10. Take a few minutes to review the steps to build, train, verify, and save this random forest model.
-    11. You just built and saved a model “**Mortgage Approval Prediction Model**” to predict the mortgage approval (0 or 1) with probabilities
+    11. You just built and saved a model “**Mortgage Approval Prediction Model**” to predict the mortgage approval (0 or 1) with probabilities.

 ## Exercise: View Model’s Factsheet
 1. View the model’s factsheet